Year | 2018

 The way SLAM JUNK works is simple: When triggered, an infrared sensor detects the paper and triggers the LED light strip and speaker audio.
 (Users also can also switch off the sound effects if it becomes too distracting for their workmates; the running lights will still animate if the shot is made.)

-SLAM JUNK first prototype
+SLAM JUNK Second prototype

-This is the first prototype of SLAM JUNK.
+This is the second prototype of SLAM JUNK.
 I try to simplify the normal basketball board and hoop, simultaneously, I also want to minimize my product size, depends on the Arduino things size.
 Because it will be hanged in the office or at home, so my design direction is that I want my product style is more like a household product or like an electronics.
 So I chose wood to make a hoop and back box and use white acrylics to make product coordinating with white wall.